Skip to content

 Q2.
 What if we do not have a precise, written specification?

-A. This is a common situation in real life.
+This is a common situation in real life.
 One of the really powerful and useful features of the StateWORKS development process is that the system designer is forced to make a totally complete specification: there is no coding process where details can be fixed later.
-In fact the designer will not first make a complete specification and then apply StateWORKS: he will use the StateWORKS I.D.E. as an interactive tool, whereby all the areas of missing information are shown up, and must be fixed, usually in close interaction with the customer.
+In fact the designer will not first make a complete specification and then apply StateWORKS: he will use the StateWORKS IDE as an interactive tool, whereby all the areas of missing information are shown up, and must be fixed, usually in close interaction with the customer.
 Some projects, done in this way, were claimed to have been impossible to complete without using this powerful tool!

 Q3.
 What are the most appropriate sorts of projects for StateWORKS?

-A. A very wide variety.
+A very wide variety.
 Industrial processes are a prime category, particularly when a series of complex operations must be applied to a number of batches, as in semiconductor production.
 Embedded systems in instruments and measuring equipment are another examples.

 Another area of application is in communications, networks and telephony, where the numerous and often complex protocols are usually specified in terms of finite state machines.